nelmio/NelmioSecurityBundle/README.md

 * **Signed Cookies**: Specify certain cookies to be signed, so that the user cannot modify them.

+## Maximum Security Configuration

+    nelmio_security:
+        signed_cookie:
+            names: ['*']

-## Configuration
+## Configuration Detail

+* **Signed Cookies**:

-You must explicitly specify which cookies to sign.
+Ideally you should explicitly specify which cookies to sign.
 The reason for this is simple.
 Cookies are sent with each request.
-Signatures are often longer than the cookie value itself, so signing everything would just needlessly slow down your app.
+Signatures are often longer than the cookie values themselves, so signing everything would just needlessly slow down your app and increase bandwidth usage for your users.

     nelmio_security:
         signed_cookie:
             names: [test1, test2]

+However, for simplicity reasons, and to start with a high security and optimize later, you can specify '*' as a cookie name to have all cookies signed automatically.

+    nelmio_security:
+        signed_cookie:
+            names: ['*']

 Additional, optional configuration settings:

     nelmio_security:
         signed_cookie:
-            secret: this_is_very_secret (defaults to global %secret%)
+            secret: this_is_very_secret # defaults to global %secret%
-            hash_algo: sha1 (defaults to sha256)
+            hash_algo: sha1 # defaults to sha256

 ## Installation